McCrae House: History

 The Colonel John McCrae Memorial, was opened on 5 October 1963, by his friend: Colonel Lawrence Moore Cosgrave.

 McCrae House contains both permanent and temporary exhibition space that interprets the life and times of John McCrae.
 Yearly themes are offered.
 Summer activities include Poppy Push, Canada Day, Teddy Bear Picnic, History Camp and special teas in the garden.
 The gardening volunteers have worked to create an award-winning garden reflecting the time period of the mid-to-late 19th century.

 In 2019, Guelph Museums announced that the House would again host a Backyard Theatre in July 2020, with a show that would not be a "literal telling of McCrae's story" but would contain a "significant amount of McCrae-specific content."
 Revenue from ticket sales would cover at least part of the cost of the production.
-A one-person show was presented in summer 2019 dramatizing the life of McCrae and the 2018 show was a love story set during WW I.
+A one-person show was presented in summer 2019 dramatizing the life of McCrae and the 2018 show was a love story set during the First World War.